-With PAYG, there is a danger that if you don’t use your phone, then you might lose your connection, any credit on your account and, ultimately, your phone number unless you make a ‘chargeable’ activity on your phone.
+If you don’t use your PAYG phone, you might lose your connection, any credit on your account, and ultimately, your phone number unless you make a ‘chargeable’ activity on your phone.
 This might be a call, a text or a brief browsing session, while some networks will include just changing your account details as well.

 The industry standard is six months, although some networks like Asda Mobile will offer a little more grace.
 It might still be possible to reactivate your account after this period, but once your number has been recycled it is gone forever.
 You also won’t be able to get any unused credit as the operator is under no obligation to return to this once you’ve splashed out.

 Much of what made PAYG so appealing – cost, flexibility and control – 20 years ago, is still relevant now and there’s no doubt that you get more for your money in 2018 than you did in 1998.
 Many benefits that were once considered exclusive to a contract are now available on a pre-paid basis and this makes it much more cost-effective if you’re an infrequent user of your mobile.

 The lack of a credit check is also a bonus for someone who has just turned 18 with no credit history to speak of, for someone who has a few blotches on their copybook, or for someone who has just moved to the UK and doesn’t have a permanent address.